mklarqvist/tachyon/README.md

 * **Uniformity**.
 Tachyon is designed from data-agnostic STL-like containers and as such is decoupled from the higher-order file type-specific implementation details.
 This forces all underlying specifcations to share the same API calls.
 * **User friendliness**.
 Tachyon is an API designed to be used by human beings and simultaneously a backbone specification consumed by machines.
 It puts emphasis on user experience.
 Tachyon follows best practices for reducing cognitive load: it offers consistent and simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.
 * **Modularity**.
 Tachyon is composed entirely of STL-like data containers that in turn are abstracted into higher-order type-specific containers.
 These containers are all standalone and can be plugged together with little restriction in any context.
 * **Easy extensibility**.
 Describing novel specifcations and/or adding new functionality is simple as all basic containers are data-agnostic.
-Allowing for easy extensibility and to create new tools and modules allows for near-unlimited expressiveness making Tachyon suitable for advanced research.
+Allowing for easy extensibility and to create new tools and modules allows for near-unlimited expressiveness.

 ---